mcastorina/graph-cli/OPTIONS.md

 - All line specific options can be a comma separated list of values
 - Due to argparse quirks, options that need to start with `-` must be written using `--opt=val`
   - Example: `--style='-.'`
+- The annotate flag will cycle through available lines if only xpos is specified
+  - Example 8 in [EXAMPLES.md](EXAMPLES.md) shows this

 ### Required Options